JoaoAndrade18/ia_faces/README.md

  cd /src
  python main.py
  ```
- # Make sure the paths in main.py match your organization
+ Make sure the paths in main.py match your organization
+ Make sure you have a trained model

  ## License
  This project is licensed under the MIT License.